 On MIMD machines, the major environment has been Fortran or C plus explicit message passing.
-This has been adequate for synchronous and loosely synchronous problems, which cover about 90% of scientific and engineering computations.
+This has been adequate for synchronous and loosely synchronous problems, which dominated both our work at Caltech, and the applications surveyed in Tables 1 and 2.
 OCCAM has been used extensively on transputer systems but this has not gained general acceptance, and it is also a system with explicit message passing.
 The success of the early applications on parallel machines is exciting -- it certainly shows that "parallel computing works."
 But what do we understand by this?
 It means that nearly all large scale problems parallelize, but not that we have the best software methodology.
 Further, most of the current implementations are small academic or research codes; for instance, the fifty Caltech codes were nearly all between 1000 and 10,000 lines long.
 Longer industrial codes will require better software approaches.
 These need to address several issues.
-Explicit message passing, which we have used up to now, is formally portable among MIMD machines, as one can parameterize the number of nodes so that a given program will run on any size machine.
+Explicit message passing, which we have used up to now, is formally portable among MIMD machines, as you can parameterize the number of nodes so that a given program will run on any size machine.
 However, this is deceptive as performance optimization does make the message passing approach machine dependent.
 One must consider issues such as the overlap of communication and calculation, decomposition choices, and message location trade-offs for latency and bandwidth.
 These introduce machine dependence, especially for the irregular Class II problems.
 To be truly portable, the user must implement an arbitrary decomposition, and this is impractical.
 The problem is clear; Fortran (C) plus message passing or OCCAM are software models built around the machine and not the problem architecture.
-Thus, this approach is not truly portable.